agarasia/SER516_Spring25_Teams_3_and_4_Frontend/README.md

 ![image](https://github.com/user-attachments/assets/5d24b4d9-c354-490c-b3b1-ae90490cb746)

-- There are two ways to validate your input, either by pressing `return` key or by clicking on the **Validate your URL** button below the textbox highlighted above.
+- There are two ways to validate your input, either by pressing `return / enter` key or by clicking on the **Validate your URL** button below the textbox highlighted above.